open-mmlab/OpenPCDet/report.md

 ## OpenPCDET Usage and Experiments

 * Building the Environment
+* Train
-* Train with Kitti <br>
+  * with Kitti
+  * with Pandaset
-  Possible Errors and Their Solutions
+  * Possible Errors and Their Solutions
+* Evaluation
-* Evaluation with Kitti
+  * with Kitti
+* Inference
-* Inference with Kitti
+  * with Kitti
+* Test Between Different Datasets
-* OpenPCDet Vocabulary - Configuration File Parameters
+* OpenPCDet Configuration File

 ## Fine Tuning with Kitti

-TO DO:
-   Fine tuning table will be added with validation acc, train and test speed between second, pointpillar, pv rcnn and the final model chosed.
+* Results Table
+* Inference Results with Selected Inference Threshold

 # Dataset Types